-The Principal and school leaders of Warragul North Primary School will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive, safe and orderly schools and other learning environments.
+The Principal and school leaders of Warragul North Primary School will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide an inclusive, safe and orderly school and learning environment.
 The Principal and school leaders of Warragul North Primary School will also provide information and support to enable the Code of Conduct to operate effectively.

-All staff, contractors, volunteers and any other member of the school community involved in child-related work are required to comply with the Code of Conduct by observing expectations for appropriate behaviour below.
+All staff, contractors, volunteers and any other member of the school community involved in child-related work are required to comply with the Code of Conduct by observing expectations for appropriate behaviour stated in this code of conduct.
 The Code of Conduct applies in all school situations, including school camps and in the use of digital technology and social media.